Relintai/pandemonium_engine_docs/tutorials/shaders/using_viewport_as_texture.rst

 Making the planet texture
 -------------------------

-So now, when we render to our `Viewport <class_Viewport>`, it appears magically on the sphere.
+So now, when we render to our `Viewport`, it appears magically on the sphere.
 But there is an ugly seam created by our texture coordinates.
 So how do we get a range of coordinates that wrap around the sphere in a nice way?
 One solution is to use a function that repeats on the domain of our texture.
 ``sin`` and ``cos`` are two such functions.
 Let's apply them to the texture and see what happens.